groups_file_access_can_access

 groups_file_access_group_file_info_shortcode

-Allows to modify the output produced by the [groups_file_info]
+Allows to modify the output produced by the [groups_file_info] shortcode.

 Parameters: